docker/docs/compose/compose-v2/index.md

 - [Compose 1.6.0 with file format V2](../compose-file/compose-file-v2/)
 - [Compose 1.10.0 with file format V3](../compose-file/compose-file-v3/)

-These three key file format versions and releases prior to v1.27.0 are collectively referred to as Compose V1.
+These three key file format versions and releases prior to v1.29.2 are collectively referred to as Compose V1.

 In mid-2020 Compose V2 was released.
-It merged Compose file format V2 and V3 and was written in Golang.
+It merged Compose file format V2 and V3 and was written in Go.
 The file format is defined by the [Compose specification](https://github.com/compose-spec/compose-spec){:target="_blank" rel="noopener" class="_"}.
 Compose V2 is the latest and recommended version of Compose.
-It provides improved integration with other Docker command-line features, and allows it to run natively on macOS, Windows, and Linux.
+It provides improved integration with other Docker command-line features, and simplified installation on macOS, Windows, and Linux.

 It makes a clean distinction between the Compose YAML file model and the `docker-compose` implementation.
 Making this change has enabled a number of enhancements, including